j4ym0/nextcloud-tv-show-namer/README.md

 ## Notes

-If you add a '#' to the season folder name, this will search the datasources for everything before the '#'.
-This is particularly useful if there are 2 programs with the same name. e.g. Spitting image and Spitting image 2020, Both are listed as 'Spitting image'.
+If you add a '#' to the season folder name, everything after the '#' will be discounted when searching the data sources.
+This is useful if there are 2 programs with the same name. e.g. Spitting image and Spitting image 2020, Both are listed as 'Spitting image'.
 So 'Spitting image 2020' can become 'Spitting image #2020'

 ## TODO